coreos/docs/os/cluster-architectures.md

 ### Configuration for etcd role

 Since we're only using a single etcd node, there is no need to include a discovery token.
 There isn't any high availability for etcd in this configuration, but that's assumed to be OK for development and testing.
-Boot this machine first so you can configure the rest with its IP address, which is specified with the network unit.
+Boot this machine first so you can configure the rest with its IP address, which is specified with the networkd unit.

-The network unit is typically used for bare metal installations that require static networking.
+The networkd unit is typically used for bare metal installations that require static networking.
 See your provider's documentation for specific examples.

-Here's the Container Linux config for the etcd machine:
+Here's the CL Config for the etcd machine:

 ```container-linux-config
 etcd: